-Use the appropriate symbols to draw a plan of the classroom using a scale of 1 : 50.
+Use the appropriate symbols to draw a plan of the classroom using a scale of 1:50.

-Place a door, 2 windows in one of the walls and 3 windows in the opposite wall.
+Place a door, 2 windows in one of the walls and 3 windows in the opposite

-- If the school wants to make blinds out of fabric for the classroom windows, and the blinds are the same size as the windows (1 000 mm wide), calculate the total length of material (in metres) that needs to be bought. - If the material for the blinds costs R 60 per metre, calculate the total cost of fabric for the blinds.
-(1) - 3.
-The school needs to tile the floor of the classroom.
-Calculate the total area that must be tiled.
-(2) - If the tiles come in 4 m boxes, how many boxes must the school buy?
-Explain your answer.
-(2) - 5.
-If the tiles cost R 150 per box, calculate how much the tiles will cost. - (1) [22] - You must now convert metres and millimetres to centimetres.
+1. If the school wants to make blinds out of fabric for the classroom windows, and the blinds are the same size as the windows (1 000 mm wide), calculate the total length of material (in metres) that needs to be bought.
+(2)

-Two walls have no windows in
+2. If the material for the blinds costs R 60 per metre, calculate the total cost of fabric for the blinds.

-your plan.
+Two walls have no windows in your plan.